mnalis/nagios-local-multi/README.md

 - example /etc/cron.hourly/ganeti_sanity
   gnt-cluster verify | egrep 'ERROR|WARNING|NOTICE' > /var/spool/nagios-local-multi/ganeti_sanity

+(Note: All files must be readable by user which nagios/NRPE runs as, so do an umask 000 first in your scripts)

 Best feature: you only add the check via NRPE once to your nagios server, and all other scripts are only quickly created on client and automatically report to nagios.